Because matrescence changes everything.

-Welcome, I’m so glad you’re here.
+Welcome.
+I’m so glad you’re here.

 Though I had all the tools as a therapist with 10 years of experience, was a yoga instructor, had the “knowledge” and a support network … I got caught in a deep current of postpartum anxiety and depression.
-It was the hardest season of my life and I know what it feels like to be in that dark space, mama.
+It was the hardest season of my life.
+I know what it feels like to be in that dark space, mama.
 I know how scary, how lonely, how consuming it can be.
 And the shame that lives there with you.

 It’s not what you pictured, and that’s scary and deeply distressing.
 And it’s hard to talk about it - It’s hard to let others see what is actually true on the inside.